DolphDev/pynationstates/readme.md

 Telegrams are simple with the nationstates api wrapper

-To send me a message in game, simply run this code (Replace the client argument with your client key)
+To send me a message in game, simply use the Telegram Wrapper (Replace the client argument with your client key)

     message = nationstates.Telegram(
         to="The United Island Tribes",